VOL. III - APPENDIX C

 - Lillian Alice Crouch.
 Born 4 March 1900 in Dallington.
 Lillian married George Richard Harper in 1919 in Guildford.
 George emigrated in 1920 arriving in Erie, Pennsylvania.
 His wife followed in 1921 with their 9 month daughter.
 The family later moved to Toronto.
 George died on 12 April 1971 in Collingwood, Ontario, Lillian died on 20 October 1976 in Collingwood.
 Thanks to their granddaughter Beverley Armstrong for this information.

 - Millicent Dorcas Crouch.
 Born 1903 in Dallington.
-Millicent died in 1924 in Ticehurst.
+Millicent Dorcas Crouch of Swailes Bank Sanitorium, Robertsbridge died aged 21 and was buried on 23 February 1924 in Warbleton.

 - Daisy Margaret Crouch.
 Born 18 April 1905 in Dallington.
+Baptised 18 June 1905 at Dallington.
 Daisy married John Thomas Norley in Croydon.
 In 1936 John and Daisy were living at 9 Kenmore Road, Coulsdon.
-John died in 1979 in Eastbourne, East Sussex.
+They were still there in 1939.
+John was a lorry driver in the steel industry.
+John Thomas Norley of 11, Bramble Drive, Hailsham died aged 81 and was cremated at Longney following a service at Pevensey on 25 January 1979.
 Daisy Margaret Norley of 11 Bramble Drive, Hailsham died on 13 June 1988.

 - Ernest Wilfred Ivor Crouch.
 Born 13 November 1909 in Warbleton.
+Baptised 6 March 1910 in Dallington.
 Ernest married Ruth Elizabeth Harmer in 1932.
 Ernest died on 9 December 1984 at Uckfield.
 Ruth Elizabeth Crouch died on 27 July 1994 in Uckfield.

+Albert Crouch of Blackdown, Warbleton died aged 45 years old and was buried at Warbleton on 3 June 1915.
 In 1939 Caroline was living at Punnetts Town, Four Ways, Hailsham.
 She was by that time a widow.
 Caroline Emma Crouch of Blackdown, Punnetts Green died on 17 November 1946.
+She was buried on 20 November 1946 at St Mary's, Warbleton.
 Probate was granted to Ernest Wilfred Ivor Crouch, builder.

 - Doris Beuttell Leeves.
 Born 8 October 1896 in Burwash.
 Baptised 8 November 1896 in Heathfield.
 Doris appears to have been Florence's daughter from a previous relationship.
 In 1922 Doris married Charles James Young and in 1939 they were living at Redlays Cottage, Battle.
 Doris Beuttell Young of 41 Beaconsfield Road, Hastings died in 13 November 1979.